sproutcore/guides/README.md

 SproutGuides.
 You'll do your work inside the source/ directory.
 As you make changes, run `guides generate` to see them reflected in the output.

-If you have any questions, the team can be reached at[@sproutcore](http://twitter.com/#!/sproutcore) or [#sproutcore](irc://irc.freenode.net/sproutcore)
+If you have any questions, the team can be reached at [@sproutcore](http://twitter.com/#!/sproutcore) or [#sproutcore](irc://irc.freenode.net/sproutcore)